chartbeat-labs/pygoth2014/README.md

 Idea, but then discovered that it was wrong.
-My Big Idea at the time was that using knowledge of how data is stored on disk and some fancy libraries (LevelDB), you could put together an analytics system with Postgres that could beat Postgres itself.
+My Big Idea at the time was that using knowledge of how data is stored on disk and some fancy libraries (LevelDB), you could put together an analytics system with PostgreSQL that could beat PostgreSQL itself.
 This is, in fact, the message of
 [AdRoll's talk](http://tuulos.github.io/sf-python-meetup-sep-2013/#/)
 that inspired my explorations into FDWs, in which they were able to cobble together a system that was more performant than Redshift (Amazon's very fast column oriented store).
 I believe this to be true, however my example with LevelDB didn't pan out.
-It turns out that ingesting the click data as a native Postgres table results in some really quick queries on its own, much faster than going through Multicorn.
+It turns out that ingesting the click data as a native PostgreSQL table results in some really quick queries on its own, much faster than going through Multicorn.
 This, I believe, has to do with some Python overhead, but I'm not entirely sure and have not had time to really delve into